Non-profit technology: How to build your marketing tech stack

 Payment gateway and fundraising software

-Secure and reliable platforms like Paypal or Stripe enable safe online donations via your website or mobile app and fundraising software can boost fundraising efforts.
-The best payment tools provide donors with a smooth and secure donation experience and give your charity crucial data to serve their fundraising needs.
+Secure, reliable platforms like PayPal or Stripe enable safe online donations on your website or mobile app, and fundraising software can boost fundraising efforts.
+The best payment tools provide donors with a smooth, secure donation experience and give your charity the data it needs to serve its fundraising needs.

 When selecting payment tools, consider: